renovatebot/renovate/docs/usage/configuration-options.md

 For `followTag` to work, the datasource must support distribution streams or tags, like for example npm does.

-The main usecase is to follow a pre-release tag of a dependency, say TypeScripts's `"insiders"` build:
+The main use case is to follow a pre-release tag of a dependency, say TypeScripts's `"insiders"` build:

 ```json
 {